Autonomous-Argo-Systems/araf-arduino-undercarriage/README.md

 ## flash
 It is recommended to use the platformio extension for VS-Code to build an compile the code for an arduino nano.
-\n Please follow this tutorial: [Install PlatformIO Guide](https://platformio.org/install)
+\Please follow this tutorial: [Install PlatformIO Guide](https://platformio.org/install)